*Our program is now paperless and participating in Match, please see below for the details on applying*

 - National Board Examination scores, Part I

-- TOEFL (Test of English as a Foreign Language) with a minimum score of 250 (computer based) is required for applicants whose native language is not English.
+- TOEFL (Test of English as a Foreign Language) is required for applicants whose native language is not English

 PLEASE NOTE: If selected to the program the MS in Oral and Craniofacial Sciences has a separate application process.

-Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's September 2nd deadline.
-They must include with their PASS application: Personal essay, curriculum vitae (CV) dental school transcript, undergraduate transcript (bachelor's degree), 3 Personal Potential Index (PPI) evaluations, 2 PASS evaluation forms (PEFs) and 1 Dean's institution evaluation form.
+Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's September 1st deadline.
+They must include with their PASS application: Personal essay, curriculum vitae (CV), dental school transcript, undergraduate transcripts, 3 PASS evaluation forms (PEFs), 1 Dean's institution evaluation form and all required scores must be reported in the application.

 Applicants must register with the Postdoctoral Dental Matching Program , and obtain a match code number that must be submitted to our school.
 The Matching Program is a centralized selection service that matches applicants to programs.
 To register and obtain a matching number, please visit their website.